Department of Chemistry

 - Yvonne Yoder '97 is employed at Eli Lilly in

-- Chriss McDonald '81 is chair of the chemistry department at
+- Chriss McDonald '81 is a professor of chemistry at

 Lycoming College in Pennsylvania.